Hero Costume (Heat)

 Placeholder Gif

 An aerial melee with serviceable tracking and okay damage.
 It has low down power and has a ground bounce property on HP.
-Air melee provides the main structure of Tokoyami Normal Form Combos and is amazing melee to use during team combos.
+Air melee provides the main structure of Tokoyami's normal form combos and is an amazing melee for stabilizing team combos.

 Placeholder Gif